spotinst/help/src/docs/ocean/features/vm-selection-aks.md

   * Minimum no. of NICs (up to 16).
   * Turn Accelerated networking on or off.

-5. Click Apply to apply filters to the VM Selection list.
+6. Click **Apply** to filter the VM Selection list.
 All your filters are applied to the VM list.
 A color-coded bar appears above the list to provide a rating for the applied filter.

 >**Note**: An error is displayed if you define an incorrect VM type.

-6. Repeat the previous steps until you are satisfied with the results.
+7. Repeat the previous steps until you are satisfied with the results.
-7. Save the changes for the Virtual Node Group.
+8. Save the changes for the Virtual Node Group.